abreslav/async-proto/KEEP-COROUTINES.md

 ```

 Note that:
- * exception handling code is eliminated here for brevity,
+ * exception handling and some other details are eliminated here for brevity,
- * there's a `goto` operator and labels, because the example shows the byte code, not the source code,
+ * there's a `goto` operator and labels, because the example depicts what happens in the byte code, not the source code.

 Now, when the coroutine is started, we call its `main()`: `label` is `0`, and we jump to `L0`, then we do some work,
 set the `label` to the next state — `1` and return (which is — suspend the execution of the coroutine).